WeAreMahsaAmini/FreeInternet/protocols/vmess/README.md

 ```sh
 sudo sed -i 's/xx.xx.xx.xx/NON_IR_IP/g' /etc/iptables/rules.v4
 ```
-This will replace all occurences of `xx.xx.xx.xx` with the actual IP address of your non-IR server.
+This will replace all occurrences of `xx.xx.xx.xx` with the actual IP address of your non-IR server.

 ### 4-
 ```sh